FreunzWa/FW_sync/medicine/womens/fetal_abnormalities.md

 # Screening for other conditions
 - CF
     + all newborns are screened
-    + antenatal screening involves genetic tests for parents for carrier status. @carriers == can perform diagnostic screen with CVS or AC
+    + antenatal screening involves genetic tests for parents for carrier status. @carriers == can perform diagnostic screen with CVS or AC (using PREPAIR)
 - haemoglobinopathies
     + @risk (eg low MCV in mother) or carrier status for parents == can do CVS or AC
     + alpha major incompatible with life. beta major is transfusion dependent.
+- FXS/ SMA
+    + both covered @PREPAIR, screen parents before pregnancy

 # Structural abnormalities
 - risks